 You’ll find that many different looks can be achieved from one stamp.
 By varying the contact pressure to the stamp when applying it on the clay surface, you can control design texture.
 The least amount of pressure results in less definition from your carving and you get a smoother surface.
 When you apply more pressure, the opposite is true and more texture results.
 If you want to ensure consistent pressure to the entire stamp at one time, attach the stamp to an acrylic or wooden block for easier use.
 You can also achieve a varied look after the clay has been stamped by altering the border lines around the stamp.

-If you’re looking for up-to-date inspired techniques, you’ll discover enough to last a lifetime in Surface, Glaze & Form, our latest Ceramic Arts Handbook.
+If you’re looking for up-to-date inspired decorating techniques, you’ll discover enough to last a lifetime in Surface Decoration Techniques, our latest Ceramic Arts Handbook.

 There are two techniques for applying the block printing stamp to pottery—indirect application and direct application.
 When indirectly applying the stamp, keep in mind that not all pottery is conducive to this technique.
 Objects that tend to flare out as they get taller, such as bowls, do not do as well.
 Stamps applied to the exterior of the bowls, generally fire without any problems, but sometimes the stamped area tries to flatten out when fired, thus causing the bowl to warp.
 Cylindrical shapes have less trouble.